‘General Hospital’ Spoilers: Andrea Savo Back In PC, Nelle Acts As Double Agent?

-It’s going to be another roller coaster week based on the latest General Hospital Spoilers.
-Valentin (James Patrick Stuart) and Lulu (Emme Rylan) are still at it and Nelle (Chloe Lanier) is in a difficult position.
+It’s going to be another roller-coaster week based on the latest General Hospital.
+Valentin (James Patrick Stuart) and Lulu (Emme Rylan) are still at it, and Nelle (Chloe Lanier) is in a difficult position.
 The plot to expose more secrets about the Cassadines are going to heat up as one character makes her way back to Port Charles.

-General Hospital spoilers indicate that the feud between Lulu and Valentin are far from over.
+General Hospital spoilers indicate that the feud between Lulu and Valentin is far from over.
 Nelle is going to be dragged deeper into the mess.
-After Nelle got the job as Charlotte’s nanny, she is in for some adventure.
+Now that Nelle has the job as Charlotte’s nanny, she is in for some adventure.
 While Nelle knows where Lulu is coming from and feels bad for her, she will try to save herself first.
-Valentin already issued a warning to Nelle during their first meeting and the new nanny looked ready to bolt at those words.
+Valentin already issued a warning to Nelle during their first meeting, and the new nanny looked ready to bolt at those words.
 Nelle has no plans of losing her new position or end up as a missing person.
 General Hospital spoilers tease she could dodge Lulu the next time they bump into each other.

 Lulu’s quest to be good friends with Nelle has been one of the angles in the previous General Hospital episodes.
-Nelle figured out what the woman wants her to do but it could mean the end for her.
-It seems, however, that Lulu will find a means to get to Nelle and General Hospital spoilers hint it is going to involve lover boy Michael Quartermaine (Chad Duell).
-Now that Jax is in town, Lulu might lose her leverage over Nelle which leaves Valentin’s nanny choosing who to side with.
+Nelle figured out what the woman wants her to do, but it could mean the end for her.
+It seems, however, that Lulu will find a means to get to Nelle, and General Hospital spoilers hint it is going to involve loverboy Michael Quartermaine (Chad Duell).
+Now that Jax is in town, Lulu might lose her leverage over Nelle, leaving Valentin’s nanny choosing who to side with.

 … and what would a birthday party be without cake?! #GH #GHAnniversary pic.twitter.com/qTp6lA7cK1